McMillan Fountain: Dismantling and storage

 In 1941 the fountain was dismantled and moved for a reservoir expansion to prepare for World War II.
 First the fountain was stored temporarily on the edge of McMillan Park (First & Douglas Streets, N.W.).
 The bronzes were crated, and the stones, benches, steps and pavements were stacked and protected by a wooden fence.
 The Commission of Fine Arts proceeded to research new locations for the fountain, considering The National Mall and West Potomac Park.
 In late June 1941 the installation of the fountain, several hundred feet from the District of Columbia War Memorial.
 The National Park Service estimated a cost of $17,500 to move the fountain.
 However, with the attack on Pearl Harbor the plans were dismissed due to cost.

 In 1945 the Arts Commission revisited the re-installation of the fountain.
 The fountain had since been moved to an open-air storage space at West Potomac Park.
 National Mall and Memorial Parks started to seek a proper location while the funding for the move was raised to $25,000.
 In November of that year it was agreed that the fountain would be moved to the soon-to-be moved National Rose Garden.
 In November 1947 the plans were approved for the site and location in the garden and senate approved the funding for the installation.

 Another year passed and no action took place regarding the move or the garden.
 The Department of the Navy decided against tearing down the dorms that were needed for the garden building to take place, choosing to leave the buildings up another year.
 The fountain continued to remain "stored" on the National Mall grounds exposed to the environment and park visitors.
-The building process never proceeded and sometime between 1957 and 1974 the fountains 80 pieces were moved to an off-site park service storage facility in Fort Washington, Maryland.
+The building process never proceeded and sometime between 1957 and 1974 the fountain's approximately 80 pieces were moved to an off-site park service storage facility in Fort Washington, Maryland.